boomshankerx/proxmox-truenas/README.md

 This plugin is based on https://github.com/TheGrandWazoo/freenas-proxmox.
 It has been converted to be compatible with the TrueNAS WebSocket API.
 It is currently being targeted at Proxmox VE 8+ and TrueNAS 24.04+

 ## Install
 1. **Please uninstall the old freenas-proxmox plugin of you have it installed.
-This plugin is not compatible with the existing config.
+This plugin is not compatible with the old config.
 You will need to recreate your storage once the new plugin is installed.**
 2. Download the latest release of the .deb file to your Proxmox host
 3. Install the .deb package using `sudo apt install <deb>`